 As local companies gain experience and skills, we can then help the host country to promote its products internationally.
-A key way we support this is our partnership with Invest in Africa (IIA).
+One of the ways we support this is through working with Invest in Africa (IIA).
 IIA was set up by Tullow in 2012 to unite the international and local business community to work in partnership to address the cross-sector challenges of doing business in Africa.

 Tullow is committed to regular engagement and communication with local suppliers to ensure they understand what we want, can easily navigate our contracting and procurement processes and be a part of our transparent supply chain.